anacost/neuralRPy/README.md

 9. Rnet - Net surface radiation in W/m^2

-The goal is to estimate Rnet.
+The goal is to estimate Rnet (net surface radiation).